leetheonly/papi-pizza/README.md

 Pizza
 This Repository contains pizza cafe.
 ## Project Author
-Jadiel Mwangi
+lawrence Ireri
 ## Project Description
-* Pizza is a page that provides a plantform where buyers can order  and recieve their pizza. also it have contacts part and a footer at the bottom of the page.
+*This is a website for papi pizza where customers can order pizza according to their prefference and can be delivered to them right at their doorstep.
 ## Setup Instructions
-* git clone https://github.com/jadielmwangi/best-pizza on your terminal.
+* git clone https://github.com/leetheonly/papi-pizza on your terminal.
-* Navigate to the portfolio folder through cd Documents/Delani-studio.
-* Open the folder in your favourite editor,for vscode,is code . and for atom, atom .
+* open the code in terminal using code . (if using visual stusio) or atom .(if using atom)
 * Open the index.html in your browser

 ## Technologies used
-* HTML to create a webpage framework.
+* HTML
-* CSS used to styles the page.
+* CSS
-* Boostrap.css to styles the page.
+* Boostrap.css
-* Javascript to make the page interactive.
+* Javascript
-* jQuery to make the page more interactive to users.
+* jQuery
-* Google fonts to make contents easily visible.
+* Google

 ## Live link
 * Click to get my Github link: